finessor06/debugging-service/README.md

 I fix ANY code error — fast.

-If your app is crashing, your build is failing, your deployment is broken, or your logs make no sense, I can diagnose and fix it.
+If your app is crashing, your build is failing, your deployment is broken, or your logs make no sense, I can diagnose for you.

 ### ✔ What I Fix
 - Runtime errors